Save time and avoid long lines. Renew your driver license online.

 This partnership greatly increases the number of locations where registered voters may get photos added to their driver licenses.

 Of the 30 counties where clerks have agreed to provide this service, 21 are in counties without state Driver Service Centers.
-Anderson County is one of those counties without a state Driver Service Center.

-Please Make Sure You Have All of the REQUIRED Documents With You Before Coming to the Office to Obtain a Voter Photo ID.
+Please Make Sure You Have All of the REQUIRED Documents with You Before Coming to the Office to Obtain a Voter Photo ID.

 Voter ID Law